Solar in California (ca 2024)

 - Backup by Biolite

 The Franklin system is price competitive with the Tesla PW3, but the key feature to me was the optional native support to connect a generator.
-Bonus of not funding that fascist pig fucker Elon Musk.
+Bonus of not not giving money to Elon.

 The SS2-50 is IMO the best way to preserve optionality.
 Since it’s a standard, you can do things like hook up a “battery generator” to it, or even a car, if your vehicle supports it.
 You could use your external power source as a true emergency backup, or just as a way to add more storage to your system without having to get an electrician to do any expensive rewiring of stuff.